Kendal Hanna: Return to Nassau

 It was in New York when Kendal Hanna noticed his mental health was being afflicted, but it was not until his return to Nassau that the signs of mental degeneration became evident to himself and his family.
-He was ultimately was diagnosed with schizophrenia.
+He was ultimately diagnosed with schizophrenia.
 As a result, he was institutionalized and prescribed a series of electric shock therapy treatments four times a week (a treatment that proved unsuccessful).
 Spending two years within the facility, he suffered physical and mental abuse.
 After his release, Hanna used art to recover his motor capabilities and mental acuity.

 In the 1970s, about ten years after his mother's death, Hanna began working at the McAlpine Company and eventually married Norma Samuels.
 After his wedding and honeymoon, Hanna took in a vacation to Eleuthera, Bahamas without his wife.
 In the end, he saw his marriage as unconventional, and the two later separated after some time.